eddow/v-semantic/README.md

 	directives: {Command}
 })
 ```
-Requiring the main library will export each components and a `default` that lets you `Vue.install(...)`.
+Requiring the main library will export each components and directives, and a `default` that lets you `Vue.install(...)`.
 The `prefix` (default `"s"`) option will be used before each name of component for registration ('button' --> `<s-button />`)

-## Bundling
-This library integrate a straightforward way bundling with [fuse-box](fuse-box.org).
-If you make a project with this bundler, it will be straight-forward.

- Unfortunately, fuse-box poorly makes universal bundles.
-To bundle `v-semantic`, you can simply bundle the sources.
 ## Usage
 This library integrate a straightforward way bundling with [fuse-box](fuse-box.org).
 If you make a project with this bundler, it will be straight-forward.